 Helium will be needed in many areas of ITER – such as cryopumping, magnets, pellet fuelling.
 Looking towards DEMO it was realised that fusion's helium consumption, if scaled up from JET or ITER, might become unsustainable.
 Commercial helium is a by-product of natural gas production.

-In 2005, a three-way collaborative PhD project was set up between CCFE, the Judge Business School at the University of Cambridge and BOC Ltd., a major industrial gases company.
+A three-way collaborative PhD project was set up between CCFE, the Judge Business School at the University of Cambridge and BOC Ltd., a major industrial gases company.
 Student Zhiming Cai built a System Dynamics model of the global helium market, examining in detail with the input of experts, the inter-relationships between supply and demand, investment, and reserves.

 We are not running low in helium soon but, if commercial fusion is going to start later this century, then helium demand reduction strategies need to be put in place now so that eventually fusion becomes self-sufficient in helium, for example by extracting the gas from air as part of industrial cryogenic air separation.

 Contact us for details on any of the above topics.

 - Fusion in Europe

 - Research collaborations